Marx-wrld/Big-O-Notation-Coding-Interview/README.md

 # (e.g. monotonic stack or sliding window)
 ```
 ### Qn 3
-- Big O(n^2) - Here performance is proportional to the square of the size of the input elements
+- Big O(n^2) - Here performance is proportional to the square of the size of the input elements.
 ```
 # Traverse a square grid
 nums = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]